 In fact, manipulating images so they are optimised for blogs and social media is one of the most common uses of Photoshop for marketing.

 And last but not least, there’s Photoshop for marketing when you use it in e-Commerce.

 We’ve covered in previous articles, the need for good product pages to help drive online sales.

 Product images are a hugely important part of this.
 It’s one of the most basic elements of e-Commerce that you need to show people what they’ll be buying.

-It’s one of the biggest disadvantages of selling online, in that potential customers can’t touch or feel a product before they buy.
+One of the biggest disadvantages of selling online is that customers can’t touch or feel a product before they buy.
 They can only see it on a screen.

 This means you need to get maximum value out of your visual impact.

 So, one of the most common uses, is to to create mock-ups of your products, for example.

 This is especially common in Print on Demand, where you create a design, and then use Photoshop to place that design on a picture of a “blank” item – a T-shirt, a mug, a face mask or whatever you sell.

 You can also use Photoshop to add and manipulate the background images, so you can add a lifestyle feel to your product imagery.